naomidzunic/volleyball-scoreboard/README.md

 Project based on the counter builder from Scrimba.
 The course covered basic JS on creating a counter for people coming in and out of a train.

+I redesigned the counter more as a score keeper for when I play volleyball and would prefer to keep track of scores.

 ## My process